JakeTurnick/JakeTurnick/README.md

 ### Hi y'all 👋 I'm Jake

 Self taught and Code Bootcamp graduate

- - A little bit about me:
-   - 🚹 Pronouns: He/They
-   - 🎮 Gamer & Nerd at heart
-   - 🌱 Not afraid of the outdoors

  - 🧐 Interested in:
    - ⏮️/⏭️ Both sides of the web (Full Stack)